thediveo/lxkns/README.md

 ![file descriptors](https://img.shields.io/badge/file%20descriptors-not%20leaking-success)
 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/lxkns)](https://goreportcard.com/report/github.com/thediveo/lxkns)

+## Overview

-`lxkns` is a Golang package for discovering Linux kernel namespaces as well as mount points in mount namespaces.
-It then relates them to containers, where possible.
-In (almost) every nook and cranny of your Linux hosts.
+`lxkns` discovers Linux namespaces and also the mount points inside mount namespaces.
+The discovery engine then relates the found namespaces to containers, where possible.
+In (almost) every nook and cranny of your Linux hosts, for instance by looking at bind-mounts and open file descriptors.

+The following container engine workloads are detected:
+- Docker,
+- plain containerd,
+- Podman (but please see the [separate instructions](podman.md)).

-This discovery can be operated as a stand-alone REST service with additional web UI.
-Or it can be integrated into system diagnosis tools that need an unobstructed view on Linux-kernel namespaces.
+The `lxkns` discovery engine can be operated as a stand-alone REST service with additional web UI.
+Alternatively, it can be embedded/integrated into other system diagnosis tools.

 For mount namespaces, lxkns finds mount points even in process-less mount namespaces (for instance, as utilized in ["snap"